Yoannou/calorie-counter/README.md

 This will run the 'server' command in package.json

 # TO DEPLOY

-- Build the project using npm run build
+- npm run build
-- Copy the contents of the build folder (build/.) to the www/calorie-build folder on the apache server
+- ./deploy.sh
 - Simply type calorie-build as a url

+(
+./deploy:
+Empties calorie-build folder with rm www/calorie-build/* Copies the contents of the build folder (build/.) to the www/calorie-build folder on the apache server )

 Must eventually replace the simple JSON server (with db.json) with a proper MySQL server, with a PHP backend that converts the database to a JSON file which can then be parsed by Javascript within React.